 There is no answer to which one is the best, and there never will be.
 The ultimate goal here is to provide better security based on the content of applications and better visibility, so we can see what is occurring on the network.

-Whether you should invest in a Next-Gen firewall or a UTM should be based on your requirements and not weather a firewall is a UTM or Next-Gen firewall.
+Whether you should invest in a Next-Gen firewall or a UTM should be based on your requirements and not whether a firewall is a UTM or Next-Gen firewall.
 In other words, ignore the terminologies used “Next-Gen” and “UTM” and look for a firewall that provides the requirements for your network, within your budget, etc.